masogit/am-browser-doc/docs/start/configuration.md

 - "like": operator, matching condition.
 It supports input user type name directly, i.e. Yes for bAdminRight.
 Also, we have another operator "eq".
 To note, both of them can be string or array.
 - "icon": defines icon name.
 Those names are referenced from [Grommet Icon (version 1.1.0).](https://grommet.github.io/docs/icon)

-> Refresh web page will do changes effective.
-No need to restart AM Browser server.
+> Restart AM Browser service to make modifications effect